Tesla or Edison?

 In other words, your brain becomes actively involved in the learning process instead of just passively memorizing things.

-Memrise Pro, which is available for $8.99 a month, comes with two additional “techie” features: the chatbot and grammarbot functions.
+In addition to the four premium review features, Memrise Pro also comes with two additional “techie” features: the chatbot and grammabot functions.

 If your imagination works just fine, you might enjoy the journey this feature offers.
 The goal here is to let you practice the target language without the stress of embarrassing yourself in front of a real person.